 - Add a fabulous array of species in the wetlands surround Salt Lake City by opting to join the Salt Lake City Birding festival—4 species of grebes, Wilson’s and Red-necked Phalarope, American Avocet, Black-necked Stilt, and more!

-Plan to arrive in Las Vegas for the main tour no later than 12:30 PM today.
+Plan to arrive in St. George for the tour no later than 12:30 PM today.
 If you prefer to arrive the night before (encouraged), we suggest choosing an airport hotel location.
-Please note that we drive 2.5 hours to Zion, so a delayed flight would be a problem for you to catch up to the group without a rental car, or booking a flight to St. George.
+Please note that we drive an hour to Zion, so a delayed flight would be a problem for you to catch up to the group without a rental car.

 Our plan by 1:00 PM is to be on the road to a treasured southwest national park: Zion, which is also an excellent birding site with its wide range of elevations and the Virgin River running through.
 Zion National Park is a fantastic realm of steep canyon walls, great domes and towers.
 Our lodgings is in Springdale, the gateway community to the park, where we get a great overview of the “temples,” natural domes that inspired the early Mormon pioneers of the region.